rohan-varma/rohan-varma.github.io/about.md

 ### Internships

 Over the summer of 2018, I worked at [Facebook](https://code.facebook.com/posts/) as a software engineering intern on video.

 Over the spring of 2018, I worked at [Affirm](http://affirm.com) as a machine learning intern on the machine learning platform team.

-Over the summer of 2017, I worked at [Blend](http://blend.com) as a software engineering intern on the intelligence team and over the summer of 2016 I worked at [Hudl](http://hudl.com) as a software engineering intern on the messaging team.
+Over the summer of 2017, I worked at [Blend](http://blend.com) as a software engineering intern on the intelligence team.

+Over the summer of 2016 I worked at [Hudl](http://hudl.com) as a software engineering intern on the messaging team.

 ### Research